Martin Luther: Bigamy of Philip I, Landgrave of Hesse: 1539–1540

-Anti-Jewish polemics and antisemitism
+Anti-Jewish polemics and antisemitism: 1543–1544

-Luther wrote negatively about the Jews throughout his career.
-Though Luther rarely encountered Jews during his life, his attitudes reflected a theological and cultural tradition which saw Jews as a rejected people guilty of the murder of Christ, and he lived in a locality which had expelled Jews some ninety years earlier.
+Although Luther rarely encountered Jews, he wrote negatively about them throughout his career, and his attitudes reflected a theological and cultural tradition which saw Jews as a rejected people guilty of the murder of Christ, and he lived in a locality which had expelled Jews roughly 90 years earlier.
 He considered the Jews blasphemers and liars because they rejected the divinity of Jesus.
 In 1523, Luther advised kindness toward the Jews in That Jesus Christ was Born a Jew and also aimed to convert them to Christianity.
 When his efforts at conversion failed, he grew increasingly bitter toward them.

 Luther's major works on the Jews were his 60,000-word treatise Von den Juden und Ihren Lügen (On the Jews and Their Lies), and Vom Schem Hamphoras und vom Geschlecht Christi (On the Holy Name and the Lineage of Christ), both published in 1543, three years before his death.
 Luther argued that the Jews were no longer the chosen people but "the devil's people", and referred to them with violent language.
 Citing Deuteronomy 13, wherein Moses commands the killing of idolaters and the burning of their cities and property as an offering to God, Luther called for a "scharfe Barmherzigkeit" ("sharp mercy") against the Jews "to see whether we might save at least a few from the glowing flames."
 Luther advocated setting synagogues on fire, destroying Jewish prayerbooks, forbidding rabbis from preaching, seizing Jews' property and money, and smashing up their homes, so that these "envenomed worms" would be forced into labour or expelled "for all time".
 In Robert Michael's view, Luther's words "We are at fault in not slaying them" amounted to a sanction for murder.
 "God's anger with them is so intense," Luther concluded, "that gentle mercy will only tend to make them worse, while sharp mercy will reform them but little.
 Therefore, in any case, away with them!"